ct-brown/ct-brown.github.io/_pages/cv.md

 <div class="hanging-indent" markdown="1">

-**Brown, C. T.** (R&R).
-Contradictions of the ecowelfare state: The state, the human, and nature.
+**Brown, C. T.**, Dolsak, N., & Prakash, A. (under review).
+Does mitigation delay planning for adaptation?
+A panel analysis, 1995-2020.

-**Brown, C. T.** (under review).
-Growth, degrowth, and regrowth: The dialectic of adaptation and ecowelfare.
+**Brown, C. T.** & Chang, Y. L. (under review).
+Hotspots of inequity: Space-time and machine learning of U.S. ecowelfare.

 **Brown, C. T.**, Nepomnyashcy, L., Patel, A. S. (under review).
 Is the U.S. ecosocial safety net inequitable?: Comparing the Individuals and Households and National Flood Insurance programs.

-**Brown, C. T.** (under review).
-Adapting the safety net: The role of climate-adapted and ecowelfare amid climate change.

 **Brown, C. T.** (under review).
 Social inclusion as ecosocial adaptation: The role of inclusion and welfare regimes in adaptation readiness and climate vulnerability in the Global North and South.